Rush Limbaugh, the Excellence in Broadcasting Network.

 No, no, he's smoking mirrors, Rush.

-We're all stuck with cotton candy in our hand, and he wants us to take a bite.
+We're all stuck with cotton candy in our hand.

-Keep in mind that entertainment show.
+Keep in mind an entertainment show.

-I see where uh they come out and they're at this one of the two residents where he lived in this terrorist lived in uh Connecticut, and they found this evidence.
+I see where they come out and they're at this one of the two residents where he lived in, this terrorist lived in Connecticut.

 Well, apparently they missed this stuff, and they came back.